-Northern Virginia Community College is the largest public educational institution in Virginia and the second-largest community college in the United States, comprising of more than 75,000 students and 2,600 faculty and staff members.
-NOVA has locations throughout the Northern Virginia region and students have the opportunity to learn from anywhere through the Extended Learning Institute (ELI).
+NOVA is the largest public educational institution in Virginia and the second-largest community college in the United States, comprising of more than 75,000 students and 2,600 faculty and staff members.
+NOVA has locations throughout the Northern Virginia region and students can learn from anywhere through NOVA Online.

 - Alexandria Campus